COMP 8390 (60-539-01 ) WINTER 2025

 correctness of the presentation from the paper presented (that is, how well

-wrong information?).
-Technical content judges level of difficulty of
+information?).
+Technical content judges level of difficulty of the

 avoid actually trying to understand and explain thetechnical solution